Andrettin/Wyrmsun/readme.txt

 - Fixed issue which caused the interface for setting graphics for custom item types to not work.
 - A unit type's drops may now be set through the editor.

+* Maps
+- Increased quantity of fauna units generated in maps.

 * Quests
 - Goblin Barbarians and Warlords are now present in the Caverns of Flame quest.